Indoor Cat Care Guide

 Creating a Cat-Friendly Home in a Small Apartment

-A cat-friendly apartment is not about buying expensive furniture or dedicating entire rooms to your cat.
-It is about small intentional decisions that remove hazards and add the specific things cats need to feel secure in a small space.
+A cat-friendly apartment is not about expensive furniture.
+It is about small, intentional decisions that remove hazards and add what cats need to feel secure in a small space.

-Scratching is not bad behavior.
-It is a biological need cats have to maintain their claws and mark their territorial space.
-If you do not give them a sanctioned place to scratch they will find one themselves, usually your couch or your door frames.
-A tall sisal scratching post placed near the furniture they are already targeting solves this problem within days.
+Scratching is a biological need, not bad behavior.
+Cats scratch to maintain their claws and mark their territory.
+Place a tall sisal scratching post near the furniture they already target and the problem is usually solved within days.

-Toxic houseplants are a genuine hazard that many cat owners overlook.
-Common plants like lilies, pothos, snake plants and certain succulents are toxic to cats ranging from mildly irritating to potentially fatal.
-The ASPCA maintains a full list of toxic and non-toxic plants at aspca.org if you want to audit your apartment before bringing a cat home.
+Toxic houseplants are a hazard many owners overlook.
+Common plants like lilies, pothos and snake plants can range from mildly irritating to fatal for cats.
+The ASPCA maintains a full toxic plant list at aspca.org worth checking before bringing a cat home.

 Exposed electrical cords are another quiet danger.
-Cats chew on cords out of curiosity or boredom especially young cats.
-Cable management sleeves from any hardware store solve this problem completely for under $15 and they take about 20 minutes to install.
+Cats chew on cords out of curiosity, especially young cats.
+Cable management sleeves from any hardware store fix this for under $15.

 Indoor Cat Health Care: What Your Cat Actually Needs Each Year?